+A portion of this credit may be refundable.
 You may qualify for the refundable increased research activities credit if you incurred qualified research expenses for research conducted in Arizona.
-For more information about this credit, and to see whether you may claim a refund of this credit, see Arizona Form 308-I.
+For more information about this credit, and to see whether you may claim a partial refund of this credit, see AZ Form 308-I.